LispCookbook/cl-cookbook/websockets.md

 - `:message` When a message arrives.
 Expects a handler with one argument, the message received.
 - `:close` When a connection closes.
 Expects a handler with two keyword args, a "code" and a "reason" for the dropped connection.
 - `:error` When some kind of protocol level error occurs.
-Expects a handler of one argument, the error message.
+Expects a handler with one argument, the error message.

 For the purposes of your chat server, you will want to handle the case when a